pragma-org/PDRs/PDR-0011-Project-Committee/readme.md

 ### A. Evaluation & Selection
 - Review **Prospective Project** submissions (per PDR-0003) to ensure:
   - Alignment with PRAGMA’s goals and vision.
-  - Open-source licensing with PRAGMA as owner.
+  - Open-source licensing willing to donate to PRAGMA.
   - Legal and IP soundness.
-  - Minimum contributor base (≥3 active contributors).
-  - Three acceptable releases demonstrating sustainability.
-  - Compliance with a DCO and contribution policies.
+  - Has a clear roadmap alligned with its objectives
 - Conduct follow-up interviews or Q&A when necessary.
 - Provide written recommendations and scores to the AB for decision.

 ### B. Oversight of Incubating Projects
-- Assign a **Guide** or liaison for each incubating project.
+- Assign a **Guide** essentially a liaison for each incubating project.
 - Review and assess quarterly reports, ensuring timely submission and transparency.
 - Validate adherence to roadmap, governance model and PRAGMA’s ethical and legal standards.
 - Identify at-risk projects and recommend interventions or discontinuation.

 ### C. Transition to Maintainer Committee
 - After multiple successful quarters, prepare recommendations to the AB for **GA referral** to establish a Maintainer Committee (per Article 5(2) of the Statutes).
+The decision to accept or reject the project is based on meeting the following requirements:
+  - The project must have more than three active contributors.
+  - The project must have demonstrated its ability to grow by offering a clear path to join its new contributors.
+  - The project made at least three, acceptable releases.
+  - The project provides timely quarterly reports.
+  - The project's name is clear and free of trademark disputes, cultural appropriation, and other issues.
+  - The source code was either only developed by project team members or accepted by using a DCO.
+  - The source code is licensed under a PRAGMA-approved license with PRAGMA as the owner.
 - Ensure each new Maintainer Committee submits its organizational regulations for AB approval.

 ### D. Reporting & Documentation